V-Shadbolt/Redbot-Cogs/README.rst

 Remove: [p]gamepool remove <game>

+List: [p]gamepool list

 Pick: [p]gamepool pick

+Winners: [p]gamepool winners

-This cog looks at all the message history of a channel and pulls messages from the bot to generate the pool when the pick command is run.
+This cog updates the pool(s) to a text file when add, remove, or pick commands are run.
 A link to the Steam page will be generated once a game is picked.

 The added <game> must be one that is available on Steam and must be spelled correctly.
 If it is missspelled you will get an error.
 Games can be added multiple times to the pool but duplicates will be removed on pick.